 Pond Liner Sealant

-For example, if you want to use the pond immediately after applying sealant, you may prefer an Impermeable sealant, which will provide better water retention.
+For example, if you want to use the pond immediately after applying sealant, you may prefer an Impermeable sealant, which provides better water retention.
 However, if you want to extend the lifespan of your pond liner, use an In-Place sealant instead.
 This type of sealant will slowly replace worn-out liners over time.

 Concrete Pond Sealer